gerhansquad/salah-app/README.md

 Run this once at the beginning to install the development tools for iOS development. **Important: You need to have the iOS SDK installed beforehand, which is currently only possible on macOS.**

-**Optional**

-`cordova build android`
-Run this to build the Android app
+**To run the application**

-`cordova run android`
+`npm run emulate`
-Run this to build and deploy the app on an Android device or emulator
+Run this to rebundle the projct, as well as rebuild and redeploy the Android app on a running emulator.

-`cordova emulate android`
+`npm run device`
-Run this to build the Android app, as well as install and deploy it on an Android emulator.
-If a device is connected it will be used, unless an eligible emulator is already running.
+Run this to rebundle the projct, as well as rebuild and redeploy the Android app on a connected Android device.